About the Society

 The conference theme, “Menstrual Moments: Media Messages About Menstruation”, was celebrated with David Linton’s keynote address, “The Rise of the Happy Period: From Shame to Humor in Mediated Menses”, as well as many other presentations about various ways menstruation is represented in media, including films, medical textbooks, advertising campaigns, magazine advice columns, zines, charity campaigns, and other topics.

 The conference also featured screenings of several films related to menstruation, and a special presentation by Rachel Kauder Nalebuff, editor of My Little Red Book.
-A detailed report of the conference is forthcoming is available in the Fall 2009 edition of the Society’s newsletter.
+Papers from the conference have been published in two special collections.